 I still find myself wanting to call in "sick" sometimes.
 After all, it was my go-to coping strategy for many years.
 The difference is that now I have a choice.
 I could still choose to call in sick if that's really what would feel best, but I can also choose to ask for support in healthier ways.
 Just knowing I have the choice takes some pressure off, and helps me make choices that are better for me long-term.
 So if you have a self-defeating behavior that you can't seem to resolve, instead of asking "why?" try asking "when?"
 You might just get some new answers.
-If this resonates, I have a 7 week online program called Bloom that may be a good fit for you.
+If this resonates, I have an 8 week online program called Bloom that may be a good fit for you.
 The program is designed to heal self-sabotage at the root, and get you out of your own way with the support of a group.
 Click here to learn more!